Pure pairs. VIII. Excluding a sparse graph: Selective covering

 We would like to obtain a better version of \ref{getbilevel}, where we can prescribe the height of the bi-levelling exactly.
 We show next that we can increase it by one, with the aid of \ref{selective}.
-If $(\mathcal{L}, \mathcal{M}, \mathcal{C})$ is a bi-levelling, we say its {\em length} is the length of $\mathcal{C}$.